mjclobo/CWT_Multi/README.md

 This is a MATLAB routine used to calculate nonstationary tidal amplitudes and phases, as well as water level reconstructions, using a special form of continuous wavelet transform (CWT) analysis.

+## EXAMPLE ##
+An example may be found in the CWT_MWE.m file in the repo.
+Here we analyze two years of data from the Columbia River at Vancouver (NOAA station 9440083).
+Data from Astoria (NOAA station 9439040) is used as a reference station when calculating tidal admittances.

 ## METHOD ##
 CWT_Multi.m is a MATLAB routine that performs continuous wavelet transform (CWT) analysis on an Nx1 real, scalar time series.